The Thought Leader is the ultimate expression of modern leadership, and in digital it is evolving because of the ability to share one's knowledge.

 As I told you, being a thought leader requires patience and tenacity.

-Finally, remember: thought leaders are also those who know how to inspire others to take action, to take the next step in their journey, knowing that failures or slowdowns will not be missed, but will be necessary to achieve their goals.
+Finally, remember: thought leaders are also those who know how to inspire others to take action, to take the next step in their journey, knowing that there will be failures or setbacks, but that they will be necessary to achieve their goals.